JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `nDelete 2 1` deletes the 1st meeting note in the displayed meeting notes list of the 2nd client in the displayed clients list.
+* `activelist` followed by `nDelete 2 1` deletes the 1st meeting note in the displayed meeting notes list of the 2nd client in the displayed clients list.

 <box type="success">